acolomb/libdebugmod/README.md

 `debug_mod_set_stream()`.
 The default output stream at initialization is always `stderr`.

-Initially, each module's configuration is initialized to use the callback function address stored in `debug_mod_default_func`.
+Initially, each module's configuration is lazily initialized to use the callback function address stored in `debug_mod_default_func`.
 Set the latter during early program initialization to provide a default callback instead of disabling all debug modules.

 Replacing the callback function is done via `debug_mod_set_func()`, where a function pointer of type `debug_mod_f` must be passed in.
 Setting the callback to `NULL` disables debugging output for this module altogether, which is equivalent to `debug_mod_disable_self()`.

+In some setups, a central module list may not be desired, but at some point in time a complete enumeration of all registered modules is needed.
+However, the lazy initialization only happens upon the first evaluation of the `DEBUG_CONDITION`, which implies all side-effects of the respective callback function.
+To avoid these, use `debug_mod_register_self()` within each module, forcing registration early in the program startup.

 ### External Reconfiguration API ###